patchen0518/AutoAgent/README.md

 ## 📖 Documentation

-A more detailed documentation is coming soon 🚀, and we will update in the [Documentation](https://metachain-ai.github.io/docs) page.
+A more detailed documentation is coming soon 🚀, and we will update in the [Documentation](https://AutoAgent-ai.github.io/docs) page.

 <span id='community'/>

 ## 🤝 Join the Community

-We want to build a community for MetaChain, and we welcome everyone to join us.
+We want to build a community for AutoAgent, and we welcome everyone to join us.
 You can join our community by:

-- [Join our Slack workspace](https://join.slack.com/t/metachain-workspace/shared_invite/zt-2zibtmutw-v7xOJObBf9jE2w3x7nctFQ) - Here we talk about research, architecture, and future development.
+- [Join our Slack workspace](https://join.slack.com/t/AutoAgent-workspace/shared_invite/zt-2zibtmutw-v7xOJObBf9jE2w3x7nctFQ) - Here we talk about research, architecture, and future development.
 - [Join our Discord server](https://discord.gg/z68KRvwB) - This is a community-run server for general discussion, questions, and feedback.
-- [Read or post Github Issues](https://github.com/HKUDS/MetaChain/issues) - Check out the issues we're working on, or add your own ideas.
+- [Read or post Github Issues](https://github.com/HKUDS/AutoAgent/issues) - Check out the issues we're working on, or add your own ideas.

 <span id='acknowledgements'/>

 ## 🙏 Acknowledgements

 Rome wasn't built in a day.
-MetaChain stands on the shoulders of giants, and we are deeply grateful for the outstanding work that came before us.
+AutoAgent stands on the shoulders of giants, and we are deeply grateful for the outstanding work that came before us.
 Our framework architecture draws inspiration from [OpenAI Swarm](https://github.com/openai/swarm), while our user mode's three-agent design benefits from [Magentic-one](https://github.com/microsoft/autogen/tree/main/python/packages/autogen-magentic-one)'s insights.
 We've also learned from [OpenHands](https://github.com/All-Hands-AI/OpenHands) for documentation structure and many other excellent projects for agent-environment interaction design, among others.
-We express our sincere gratitude and respect to all these pioneering works that have been instrumental in shaping MetaChain.
+We express our sincere gratitude and respect to all these pioneering works that have been instrumental in shaping AutoAgent.

 <span id='cite'/>